-These types of functionalities (i, ii) can also be seen in other previously published documents (SP.05), where they are mentioned as functions performed in 2002 by SW technologies (Hendler, Berners-Lee, & Miller, 2002), as follows:
+This type of functionalities (i, ii) can also be seen in other previously published documents (SP.05), where they are mentioned as functions performed in 2002 by Semantic Web technologies (Hendler, Berners-Lee, & Miller, 2002), as follows:

-- i. the connection between databases; - ii. sharing content between applications using different XML DTDs or other schemas; - iii. the discovery and combination of web services.
+- i. the connection between databases; - ii.
+Sharing content between applications using different XML DTDs or other Schemas; - iii.
+The discovery and combination of web services.

-Despite the distance separating the two documents (2002 and 2015), the difference between these two "sets" of functions lies in the specifications described, since their purpose is the same-to interconnect several databases in the web (World Wide Web Consortium, 2015a).
+Despite the distance separating the two documents (2002 and 2015), the difference between these two "sets" of functions lies in the specifications described, since their purpose is the same - to interconnect several databases in the Web (W3C, 2015a).